Transform time series

 Apply a time series transform

-The simplest way to add a time series transformation is through the next actions menu of a time series plot.
-All time series transformations can be found under the Transform category.
+The simplest way to add a time series transformation is through the next actions menu of a time series chart.
+Select Add plot to browse the list of possible transformations.
+Choose a transform to add a new time series plot to your chart.
+You can then configure this plot using the editor panel on the right.

 Alternatively, open the search bar, search for the desired transform and add it to the canvas.